nickorlabs/epss-db/README.md

    - `kevcatalog` (CISA KEV)
    - `vulnrichment` (Vulnrichment details)
    - `exploits`, `exploit_tags`, `exploit_metadata` (ExploitDB and related tables)
-   - All tables are in the `epssdb` database.
+   - All tables are in the `exploitpulse` database.

 ---